coffee to water ratio scale

 Known by several names, such as the SearchPean Tiny1, Miicoffee Nano Scale, and Flair Brew Scale, this versatile scale offers a lot of value for the money.

 The main selling points of the scale is its compact size, making it ideal for espresso brewing.
-It can easily fit on any drip tray, and I have tested it to fit between the legs of the Cafelat Robot and the tiny rubber drip mat of the Flair 58.
+It can easily fit on any drip tray.

-While the scale does offer some advanced features, such as an auto-timer, it’s best to use it in its standard mode, where you manually start and stop the timer.
-The auto-timer function has room for improvement, but the scale still offers excellent value for its price point.
+While the scale does offer some advanced features, such as an auto-timer, I find that it’s a lot more convenient to use it in its standard mode, where you manually start and stop the timer.
+The auto-timer function has room for improvement, and doesn’t play well with modern features such as pre-infusion, which will cause the timer to start/stop at the wrong time.

 The scale charges via USB-C and holds its battery life for a few weeks at least.
 It also features a toggle on/off switch, ensuring it’s ready to use when needed.

-The only real downside to this scale is the red digits on the display, which some users may find unattractive.
+The main downside to this scale is the red digits on the display, which some users may find unattractive.

 Pros: